-What Do Small Businesses Need In Order To Do Their Taxes?
+What Info & Documentation Do Small Businesses Need For Their Taxes?

-Luckily, with just a little prep work, you can save yourself time, money, and a whole lot of headaches.
-Whether you plan doing your business’s taxes on your own or hiring a licensed professional, here’s a tax-prep checklist that will ensure you have everything you need before getting started.
+But with just a little prep work, you can save yourself time, money, and a whole lot of headaches.
+Whether you file your business’s taxes on your own or hire a licensed professional, this checklist will ensure you have everything you need.

-Keep in mind that every business is different, and while this checklist covers the common forms and information most need, your particular business might require additional prep work.
+Keep in mind that every business is different.
+This checklist covers the common forms and information, but your particular business might require additional prep work.

 Income